 Application Process

 - An entity wishing to conduct aggregator activities must register as a non-banking finance corporation under the Companies Act 2013.
-Furthermore, they must possess sufficient resources and fit and proper promoters; moreover, they must adhere to RBI master directions regarding CoRs for CoR certification purposes.
+Furthermore, they must possess sufficient resources and fit and proper promoters; moreover, they must adhere to the RBI master directions regarding CoRs for CoR certification purposes.

 Compliances